 ISO 5060: The New International Standard for Translation Quality Evaluation

-ISO 5060:2024 is the first international standard specifically focused on evaluating translation quality.
-Published in 2024, it consolidates decades of industry best practices—particularly from the MQM framework—into an official ISO standard that organizations worldwide can adopt.
+ISO 5060:2024 changes that.
+It's the first international standard specifically focused on evaluating translation quality, and it consolidates the best ideas from MQM into an official ISO framework that organizations worldwide can adopt.

 What is ISO 5060?

-ISO 5060, officially titled "Translation and interpreting — Evaluation of translation output — General guidance," provides a comprehensive framework for assessing translation quality.
-Unlike ISO 17100 (which covers translation service requirements) or ISO 18587 (post-editing requirements), ISO 5060 focuses specifically on how to evaluate the quality of translated content.
+Officially titled "Translation and interpreting — Evaluation of translation output — General guidance," ISO 5060 provides a framework for assessing translation quality.
+It's different from ISO 17100 (which covers translation service requirements) or ISO 18587 (post-editing requirements).
+Those standards tell you how to produce translations.
+ISO 5060 tells you how to measure them.

 Key Features of ISO 5060